 Federal student loans generally have much lower interest rates than other kinds of loans and can save you money in the long run.
 You must complete a FAFSA to apply.

-Federal Stafford loans are for undergraduate and graduate students with qualifying financial need.
+Federal Direct loans are for undergraduate and graduate students with qualifying financial need.

 - Subsidized — The government pays the interest for you during the time you are in school.